The bifurcation locus for numbers of bounded type: A complementary point of view

 which tends to the point $c_F = 0.3867499707...$.
 Notice that in the dictionary of \cite{BCIT}, this point corresponds to the Feigenbaum parameter for unimodal maps (hence the notation $c_F$).
-We will see in section \ref{tuning} how these cascades are produced by iteration of tuning operators.

-Let us also notice that if $r$ is extremal and its continued fraction expansion of even length is $r = [0; S_0]$, then for all splittings $S_0 = XY$
+It is also easy to describe the sequence of strings $Z_n$ in terms of the conjugate string $S_0$ and $S_1$: